FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ## Introduction

-This project involves training a Transformer model using `scripts/train.py` and then evaluating the results using `notebooks/quality_metrics.ipynb`.
+This project involves training a Transformer model using `scripts/train.py` and evaluating the results using `notebooks/quality_metrics.ipynb`.
 Follow the steps below to get started.

 ## Requirements

-Make sure to install the required dependencies before running the code:
+Install the required dependencies before running the code:

 ```bash
 pip install -r requirements.txt